ocelot-inc/ocelotgui/README.md

 <P>RE: FONT.
 By default, ocelotgui uses whatever font was in use
 at the time it started.
 This may be a bad choice.
-We strongly recommend switching to a fixed-pitch (mono) font, especially for the result-set displays, otherwise screen space is wasted.</P>
+We strongly recommend switching to a fixed-pitch (mono) font, especially for the Grid widget, otherwise screen space is wasted.</P>

 <P>RE: PERMANENT CUSTOMIZING.
 Changes to settings can be done
 with the Settings menu items, but such changes are not permanent.